As an overwhelmed and unexpected widow, I had no idea how to respond to the heart given cry “call me if you need anything”.

 Last year I started to send care packages to women I know who experienced the loss of a husband.
 It happened to me and so I understand.

 I sent a note.
 A heartfelt, handwritten note.
-I really wrote it.
+Not just a sympathy card.

-Then I added a few things in a shoebox I thought I would like.
-Get your Santa lists ready:
+Then I added a few things in a shoebox I thought that I would appreciate.

 a nice smelling candle